top of page

 • By relaxing the mind and body, guided imagery can contribute to deeper and more restorative sleep.

-• Visual, calming images can reduce the perceived level of pain, making it a helpful addition when managing chronic or acute pain.
+• Visual, calming images can reduce the perceived level of pain.
+This makes it a helpful addition when managing chronic or acute pain.

-• Calming, pleasant images can help to control the breathing, slowing the heart rate and in turn having a positive effect all the body systems.
+• Calming, pleasant images can help to control breathing, slowing the heart rate.
+This, in turn, has a positive effect on all body systems.

-• Visualisation can change brain pathways, creating new neural connections, helping to support desired goals and manifestations.
+• Visualization can change brain pathways, creating new neural connections.
+This helps to support desired goals and manifestations.

-Finally, calming imagery provides us with a much needed escape from the stresses of the everyday hustle and bustle, offering a powerful way to enhance your meditative, mindful or more yin-like practices.
+Finally, calming imagery provides us with a much-needed escape from the stresses of everyday life.
+It offers a powerful way to enhance your meditative, mindful, or more yin-like practices.
+By integrating calming visuals, practitioners can deepen their experience and foster a greater sense of well-being.

 Comments